Modern slavery and human trafficking statement

 Human Resource procedures

-• Regarding pay, CMA has safeguards to ensure that the hourly rate of staff not fall below the current London Living Wage.
+- Regarding pay, CMA has safeguards to ensure that the hourly rate of staff does not fall below the current London Living Wage

 Supplier adherence to our values

-CMA has a zero tolerance to slavery and human trafficking.
+CMA has zero tolerance for slavery and human trafficking.
 To ensure all those in our supply chain (including contractors) comply with our values we have in place a supply chain compliance action list.

 Raising awareness